Ouky22/MyRgb/README.md

 # Add your rgb controller

 - you can easily add a new controller with its local IP address and a meaningful name
-- in my case I am using an esp32 microcontroller that executes the commands sent by the app via HTTP requests to control the connected LED strips
+- I am using an esp8266 microcontroller that executes the commands sent by the app via HTTP requests to control the connected LED strips.
+See https://github.com/Ouky22/rgb_led_controller_2x.git for a programm that runs on the esp8266 and receives the commands.

 <img src="./docs/add_rgb_controller_screen.jpg" width="300dp">